AnyChart/export-server/README.md

 Mentioned social networks get the prepared picture via the link and just allow a user to post it on the page.

 ### Sharing on Twitter
-Sharing images on Twitter is implemented with the AnyChart Twitter app, needs MySQL database to be set up and uses three types of requests.
+Sharing images on Twitter is implemented with the AnyChart Twitter app, requires MySQL database to be set up and uses three types of requests.

 #### `/sharing/twitter`
-First of all, user sends a request to `/sharing/twitter` that contains svg or script which image will be posted on the page - the request should contains the same parameters as a request to `/png` URL.
+First of all, user sends a request to `/sharing/twitter` that contains SVG or script from which the image will be generated and posted on the page - the request should contain the same parameters as a request to `/png` URL does.
-There are two options here: a user is authenticated in the AnyChart Twitter application or not.
+There are two options here: a user is authorized in the AnyChart Twitter application or not.

-If the user isn't authenticated, the Twitter Authorization dialog will be displayed.
-The user should confirm that he gives the app the rights fot posting image.
-After that there will be redirect to the collback `/sharing/twitter_oauth`.
+If the user isn't authorized, the Twitter Authorization dialog will be displayed.
+The user should confirm that he gives the app the rights to post the image.
+After that, the user will be redirected to the `/sharing/twitter_oauth` callback.

 #### `/sharing/twitter_oauth`
 This request accepts `oauth_token` and `oauth_verifier` parameters, you can read about [OAuth here](https://en.wikipedia.org/wiki/OAuth).
 In the handler of `/sharing/twitter_oauth` request the Export Server gets such params as oauth_token, oauth_token_secret, user_id, screen_name, image_url (user picture) and user_name and saves them to MySQL database.
-After that the posting dialog will be displayed.
+After that, the dialog window of posting images will be displayed.

-If a user is already authenticated in the app, the posting dialog will be displayed immidiately.
+If a user is already authorized in the app, the posting dialog will be displayed immediately.
 When the user confirms to post the image and clicks the TWEET button, there will be a request to `/sharing/twitter_confirm `.

 #### `/sharing/twitter_confirm`
-This request should contains only Twitter `message` parameter - a string no more than 140 characters.
+This request should contain Twitter `message` parameter only - a string of no more than 140 characters.
-In the handler of `/sharing/twitter_confirm` request, the Export Server upload the shared image with Twitter API and posts new tweet with that image.
+In the handler of `/sharing/twitter_confirm` request, the Export Server uploads the shared image with Twitter API and posts a new tweet with that image.

-Notice, the `/sharing/twitter_oauth` and `/sharing/twitter_confirm` requests are used inside Export server, which means you don't need to send anything by yourself there.
+Nota bene, the `/sharing/twitter_oauth` and `/sharing/twitter_confirm` requests are used inside Export server, which means you don't need to send anything by yourself there.

-If you want that the Twitter sharing will work through your server, you should:
+If you want Twitter sharing to work through your server, you should:
 1. create your own Twitter App and provide `twitter_key`, `twitter_secret` and `twitter_callback`
 (last path of which is always `/sharing/twitter_oauth`) to the Export Server.
-2. setup the MySQL database for Twitter sharing using [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).
+2. setup a MySQL database for Twitter sharing using [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).
-3. setup the Twitter sharing URL separetely when setting `anychart.export.server()` URL:
+3. setup a Twitter sharing URL separately when setting the `anychart.export.server()` URL:
 ```javascript
 anychart.exports.twitter(
     "http://your.export.server.url/sharing/twitter",